How long has the crew team been around?

-The Bedford Crew Club first formed in January of 2010.
+Bedford Crew first formed in January of 2010.
 The first season was the spring of 2010 when 27 teammates trained mostly on the land and got into a boat once at the end of the season.
-Within a year, we’d grown to 80 rowers who are very competitive in high school rowing.
+We now have 80-90 rowers each fall and spring season.

 Water-based sports can be dangerous.
 Is it safe?

 There are risks to every sport, but with the proper precautions, rowing is among the safest sports there is.
 Our coaches are very experienced and well-trained, and each rower must undergo a safety program, including a swim test before being eligible to row.
 In addition, the coaches monitor the weather carefully and will not go out on the water if there is any sign of bad weather.